-The detected MHWs were characterised using common metrics such as duration (number of consecutive days above the 90th percentile threshold), intensity and intensity-based category (moderate, strong, severe and extreme) (Hobday et al., 2016 et 2018).
+The detected MHWs were characterised using common metrics such as duration (number of consecutive days above the 90th percentile threshold), intensity and intensity-based category (moderate, strong, severe and extreme) (Hobday et al., 2016, 2018).
 Note that depending on the method, MHW intensity is defined either by the temperature anomaly relative to the mean climatology (Hobday et al., 2016; Oliver et al., 2018) or relative to the threshold (Darmaraki et al., 2019; Juza et al., 2022).
 Here, to focus on the study of extremes, we define MHW intensity as the temperature anomaly relative to the 90th percentile threshold.
-We also calculated the annual surface MHW activity (from 1993 to 2023) following Simon et al. (2022) definition:
+We also calculated the annual surface MHW activity (from 1993 to 2023) following the definition by Simon et al. (2022):

-$Activity = \sum{event \subseteq vear} \bar{A}{event} d{event \subseteq year} S{event}$ where event refers to a specific MHW event, year refers to a specific year, $\bar{A}{event}$ (in °C) is the temperature anomaly during the event averaged over its duration, $d{event \subset year}$ (in days) is the event duration within the specific year and $S{event}$ (in km2) is the spatial extent of the event.
-Here we calculated activity for each grid cell, so $S{event}$ is the surface of the grid cell.
-Then we averaged the activity over the studied area to get the annual spatial mean activity (in °C.days.km2).
+$$activity = \sum{\text{event} \subset \text{year}} \overline{A}{\text{event}} \times d{\text{event} \subset \text{year}} \times S{\text{event}}, \quad (1)$$ where "event" refers to a specific MHW event, "year" refers to a specific year, $\overline{A}{\text{event}}$ (in °C) is the temperature anomaly during the event averaged over its duration, $d{\text{event} \subset \text{year}}$ (in days) is the event duration within the specific year and S{event} (in km2) is the spatial extent of the event.
+Here we calculated activity for each grid cell, so S{event} is the surface of the grid cell.
+Then we averaged the activity over the studied area to get the annual spatial mean activity (in °C d km2).

-We defined the studied area to focus on regions with long lasting and intense MHWs, choosing the Atlantic from 10°S to 50°N. We divided the study area into coherent subregions following the definition of the Longhurst biogeochemical provinces (Reygondeau et al., 2013; Longhurst, 2007; shapefile from Flanders Marine Institute, 2009).
-Based on the highest mean activity regions for 2023 (not shown), we focused on the provinces denoted North Atlantic Subtropical Gyral Province (East) (NASE), North Atlantic Tropical Gyral Province (NATR), and Caribbean Province CARB (Figure 2).
+We defined the studied area to focus on regions with long-lasting and intense MHWs, choosing the Atlantic from 10° S to 50° N. We divided the study area into coherent subregions following the definition of the Longhurst biogeochemical provinces (Reygondeau et al., 2013; Longhurst, 2007; shapefile from Flanders Marine Institute, 2009).
+Based on the highest mean activity regions for 2023 (not shown), we focused on the provinces denoted North Atlantic Subtropical Gyral Province (east) (NASE), North Atlantic Tropical Gyral Province (NATR) and Caribbean Province (CARB) (Fig. 2).

 For time series, we spatially averaged the daily MHW intensity and the mixed layer depth (MLD) over each chosen Longhurst province.
 To generate the mean vertical MHW intensity profiles for a given province, we first temporally averaged the daily MHW intensity (using MHW days only) for each grid cell in the province at each depth; then, we spatially averaged the temporal mean values across all grid cell within the province, at each depth.
 We thus obtained one spatiotemporally averaged intensity vertical profile in the given province.
 We computed the standard deviation of the spatial mean, which provides insight into the degree of variability or spatial inhomogeneity across the province at each depth.
-For each province we estimated the MLD by averaging first temporally (over 2023), then spatially (over each province) the MLD data distributed by GLOBAL MULTIYEAR PHY 001 030.
+For each province we estimated the MLD by averaging the MLD data distributed by GLOBAL_MULTIYEAR_PHY_001_030 first temporally (over 2023) and then spatially (over each province).

-For horizontal Hovmöller diagrams, daily intensities were spatially selected using a mask with the 3 provinces of focus and then averaged across latitudes.
-Thus, when regions overlap in longitude (for instance NASE and NATR), data from both regions is averaged together.
+For horizontal Hovmöller diagrams, daily intensities were spatially selected using a mask with the three provinces of focus and then averaged across latitudes.
+Thus, when regions overlap in longitude (for instance NASE and NATR), data from both regions are averaged together.
 This method was used to generate Hovmöller diagrams for different depth.
-For the depth/time Hovmöller diagram, MHW intensity was selected using a mask of the specific region and then averaged over latitude and longitude.
+For the depth-time Hovmöller diagram, MHW intensity was selected using a mask of the specific region and then averaged over latitude and longitude.

-2.3 Atmospheric Variables
+2.3 Atmospheric variables